-Usually, this is caused by a problem with your internet connection or the settings on your phone.
+If you can't connect to WhatsApp, this is usually caused by a problem with your Internet connection or your phone's settings.

 Please try these steps to fix your connection:

 - Restart your phone, or turn it off and on.